CVanderbilt/ft_containers_42/README.md

 - avl_tree.hpp:
   - Properly finish max_size method
-  - Clean iterator implementation and update todo list with todo comments in there
   - Check if the destructor of the stored class is being called when deleting its node
 - avl_tree.cpp
   - Add leaks test when exiting